Rahan-M/Grade_Predicting_AI/README.md

 min_samples_split= 5, min_samples_leaf= 5, max_features= None, max_depth= 4, criterion= 'squared_error'

 ---
+The webapp was then created using streamlit whose code is present in app.py,
+the model was saved in a pkl file and then loaded into app.py

+---
 ## Results
 The model was then trained on the above features and hyperparameters, and the her are its final performance metrics